Mitigating Frequency Learning Bias in Quantum Models via Multi-Stage Residual Learning: Introduction

 \paragraph{Classical Fourier Neural Operators.} Classical Fourier neural operators (FNOs) \cite{li2020fourier,duruisseaux2025fourier} have proven effective at learning such operators by parameterizing convolutional kernels directly in Fourier space.
 However, they suffer from a Fourier parameterization bias: they learn dominant frequencies well but struggle with non‑dominant ones, especially when large Fourier kernels are used \cite{qin2024toward}.
 This bias limits their ability to capture multi‑scale features.

 \paragraph{Parameterized Quantum Circuits as Fourier Approximators.} Schuld et al. \cite{schuld2021effect} showed that quantum machine learning models-especially those based on parameterized circuits-can be expressed as a Fourier‑type sum, making them natural approximators for functions with rich frequency content.
 The accessible frequencies are determined by the eigenvalues of the data‑encoding Hamiltonians.
 Data re‑uploading \cite{perez2020data} can enrich this spectrum, and certain encodings have been shown to mitigate barren plateaus \cite{cerezo2025does}.
+It is reported that quantum neural networks capture high frequency functions and training in these networks is governed primarily by the magnitude of spectral components rather than their frequency indices by Xu et al. \cite{xu2024spectral}.

 Despite these advances, a systematic understanding of how quantum models learn multi‑frequency functions-and how to overcome their inherent spectral biases—remains elusive.